Thai parliament elects Anutin Charnvirakul as prime minister

 Charged with the tourist-dependent kingdom's COVID-19 response, he accused Westerners of spreading the virus and was forced to apologise after a backlash.

+Anutin's elevation to office is set to be another major blow to the Shinawatra clan, which has been a mainstay of Thai politics for the past two decades.

+Their populist movement has long jousted with the pro-military, pro-monarchy establishment - but is being increasingly bedevilled by legal and political setbacks.

-Anutin once backed fromer prime minister Paetongtarn Shinawatra's coalition, but abandoned her this summer in apparent outrage over her conduct during a border row with neighbouring Cambodia.
+Anutin once backed former Prime Minister Paetongtarn Shinawatra's coalition, but abandoned her this summer in apparent outrage over her conduct during a border row with neighbouring Cambodia.

 Thailand's Constitutional Court found on Aug 29 that her conduct breached ministerial ethics and fired her after only a year in power.